From Handcrafted to Deep Features for Pedestrian Detection: A Survey

-By using the new and accurate annotations \cite{Zhang_HowFar_CVPR_2016} of Caltech pedestrian dataset on Citypersons dataset \cite{Zhang_Citypersons_CVPR_2017}, some state-of-the-art methods (\textit{e.g.,} JointDet \cite{Chi_JointDet_AAAI_2020} and PedHunter \cite{Chi_PedHunter_AAAI_2020}) report a relatively lower miss-rate on \textbf{R} set.
+By using the new and accurate annotations \cite{Zhang_HowFar_CVPR_2016} of Caltech pedestrian dataset, some state-of-the-art methods (\textit{e.g.,} JointDet \cite{Chi_JointDet_AAAI_2020} and PedHunter \cite{Chi_PedHunter_AAAI_2020}) report a relatively lower miss-rate on \textbf{R} set.
 These two methods use the head information to improve pedestrian detection.
-Further, the lower miss-rate indicates that the performance on Caltech pedestrian dataset is close to being saturated.
+Further, the lower miss-rate indicates that the performance on Caltech pedestrian dataset is close to be saturated.

-Table \ref{table:kitti} compares several state-of-the-art methods on the KITTI benchmark \cite{Geiger_KITTI_CVPR_2012}.
-Since the KITTI benchmark also provides 3D information (\textit{e.g.,} stereo information and lidar data), methods only using 2D image annotations are selected for fair comparison.
-Among these top 24 methods, only four methods (\textit{i.e.,} ACF \cite{Dollar_ACF_PAMI_2014}, Checkerboards \cite{Zhang_FCF_CVPR_2015}, NNNF \cite{Cao_NNNF_CVPR_2016}, and Regionlets \cite{Wang_Regionlets_CVPR_2013,Wang_Regionlets_PAMI_2015}) are handcrafted features based approaches and the remaining 20 methods are deep features based approaches.
-Three subsets of \texttt{Easy}, \texttt{Medium}, and \texttt{Hard} are used for evaluation.
-The \texttt{Easy} set includes pedestrians over 40 pixels in height with no occlusion.
-The \texttt{Medium} set includes pedestrians over 25 pixels in height with less than part occlusion.
-The \texttt{Hard} set includes pedestrians over 25 pixels in height with less than heavy occlusion.
+Table \ref{table:kitti} compares several state-of-the-art methods on the KITTI test set \cite{Geiger_KITTI_CVPR_2012}.
+The methods only using 2D image annotations are selected for fair comparison.
+Among these these methods, only four methods (\textit{i.e.,} ACF \cite{Dollar_ACF_PAMI_2014}, Checkerboards \cite{Zhang_FCF_CVPR_2015}, NNNF \cite{Cao_NNNF_CVPR_2016}, and Regionlets \cite{Wang_Regionlets_CVPR_2013,Wang_Regionlets_PAMI_2015}) are handcrafted features based approaches and the remaining methods are deep features based approaches.
 On \texttt{Medium} and \texttt{Hard} sets, RRC \cite{Ren_RRC_CVPR_2017} and Aston-EAS \cite{Wei_EOD_TITS_2019} are the top two methods.
 On \texttt{Easy} set, FFNet \cite{Zhao_MPOEL_PR_2019} and MHN \cite{Cao_MHN_TCSVT_2019} are the top two methods.
-Most of these methods adopt feature pyramid structure with mulit-scale feature fusion and data augmentation strategy (\textit{e.g.,} multi-scale training).
+Most of these methods adopt feature pyramid structure with multi-scale feature fusion and data augmentation strategy (\textit{e.g.,} multi-scale training).
 Compared with the \texttt{Easy} set, the \texttt{Hard} set contains more small-sized pedestrians, occluded pedestrians, and truncated pedestrians.
 As a result, the \texttt{Hard} set provides more than 10\% lower performance, which indicates that the small-sized and occluded pedestrian detection are the two main bottlenecks.